laurelin60/GE-Z-Backend/README.md

 ```

-### How it Works

-PDF parsing is done in: `utils/assist_parser.py`
+## How to Run

+### 1. Web Scraping

+* Run:
+  * `scrapers/cvc-scraper.js` - California Virtual Campus scraping
+  * `scrapers/assist-scraper.js` - Assist.org scraping

+* Result:
+  * JSON of available CVC courses
+  * Directory of all transfer agreement PDFs, grouped by college

+### 2. PDF Parsing

+* Run
+  * `utils/assist_parser.py` - Transfer agreement PDF parser
-> run `parser_threaded.py` for multithreading
+  *  or `utils/parser_threaded.py` for multithreading

-PDF parsing is done in these steps:
+* Result
+  * JSON text data, stored in the same path as each PDF

+> Note on how the PDF parser works:
-1. Conjoin PDFs into single PNG
+> 1. Join PDF pages into single vertical PNG
-2. Recolor PNG into pure black & white
+> 2. Recolor PNG into binary black & white
-3. Recursively detect text sections with OpenCV
+> 3. Recursively detect text sections with OpenCV line detection
-4. In each section, ocr text with tesseract
+> 4. In each section, perform ocr on text with pytesseract

-JSON to SQLite database done through `app/populate_db.py`

-To run the backend, run the Flask app at `app/app.py`
+> 5. Format text into JSON

+### 3. SQL Database Population & Backend

+* Run
+  * `app/populate_db.py` - Database populator
+  * `app/app.py` - Flask backend

+* Result
+  * A fully built SQL database
+  * A running backend api

+> Tip: access an admin panel for the database through the `/admin` route

 ---